its-maimuna-rahman/statistical-analysis/Billionaire Analysis/README.md

 | 4 | Bangladesh: Growth vs Brain Drain | Time-series Correlation | r = 0.1650 — growth and emigration are independent |
 ---

-### Overall Conclusion
+## Overall Conclusion
+- ### The Education Dividend:
-- **The Education Dividend:** Education moderately predicts national income (r = 0.6526) — each extra year of schooling adds ~$5,410 to average salary, but structural factors still play a major role.
+ Education moderately predicts national income (r = 0.6526) — each extra year of schooling adds ~$5,410 to average salary, but structural factors still play a major role.
+- ### The Billionaire Paradox:
-- **The Billionaire Paradox:** We often perceive billionaires as the primary drivers or distorters of a nation's economic reality.
+ We often perceive billionaires as the primary drivers or distorters of a nation's economic reality.
 Despite astronomical individual wealth, billionaires inflate the global average income by only 1.75% — far less distortion than public discourse suggests.
-- **The Talent Retention Gap:** Producing billionaires doesn't mean keeping them (r = −0.2050).
+- ### The Talent Retention Gap:
+Producing billionaires doesn't mean keeping them (r = −0.2050).
 Small nations lose all their top talent; large developed economies retain most.
+- ### The Bangladesh Dilemma:
-- **The Bangladesh Dilemma:** GDP grew 10×, yet student emigration grew 190× over 50 years (r = 0.1650).
+ GDP grew 10×, yet student emigration grew 190× over 50 years (r = 0.1650).
 Economic growth alone does not reduce brain drain — As the country grew wealthier, student emigration grew even faster.
 Retaining talent requires more than GDP growth; it demands systemic improvements in opportunity and quality of life that can compete with what destination countries offer.

+---

 For complete results, figures, methodology, and discussion → see [`Analysis Result/Analysis Result.md`](Analysis%20Result/Analysis%20Result.md).